A Novel Image Denoising Algorithm Using Concepts of Quantum Many-Body Theory: Simulation Results

 \subsection{Application to ultrasound (US) image despeckling}

-For further illustrations of the potential of De-QuIP, we investigate its ability for real medical US image despeckling in this subsection.
+In this subsection, for further illustration of the potential of De-QuIP, we investigated its ability for real medical US image despeckling.
 US imaging is an integral part of modern medical science as it gives harmless, non-invasive, real-time images in an affordable way.
-The main issue affecting US images is a random granular pattern, the speckle, which is generated by random constructive and destructive interference between US waves.
-This coherent phenomenon of the acquisition system is used as a source of information about the tissues in several applications, but can also affect the interpretability of the images by diminishing their readability.
-Therefore, the important task of estimating speckle-free US images, known as despeckling in the relevant literature, has been extensively explored using various schemes \cite{Yu2002speckle, Santos2017ultrasound, Achim2001novel, Lee1980digital} to enhance the readability of the US images.
+The main artefact affecting US images is a random granular pattern, the speckle, which is generated by random constructive and destructive interference between US waves.
+This phenomenon related to the acquisition system is used as a source of information about the tissues in several applications, but can also affect the interpretability of the images by diminishing their readability.
+Indeed, the speckle does not follow an additive rule and has a complex noise distribution.
+Therefore, the important task of estimating speckle-free US images, known as despeckling \cite{Liu2021SAR} in the relevant literature, has been extensively explored using various schemes \cite{Yu2002speckle, Santos2017ultrasound, Achim2001novel, Lee1980digital} to enhance the readability of the US images.

 Despeckling performance of De-QuIP is investigated through a phantom as well as four real cancer and two non-cancer thyroid US images acquired with a 7.5 MHz linear probe.
 As an extension of our preliminary results in \cite{dutta2021despeckling}, we are proposing a comprehensive study of this problem here.
-The estimated despeckled outcomes are compared with three existing algorithms, the anisotropic diffusion (AD) \cite{Yu2002speckle}, Lee \cite{Lee1980digital} and NLM \cite{tasdizen2009principal} filters.
+The estimated despeckled outcomes are compared with three existing despeckling algorithms, the anisotropic diffusion (AD) \cite{Yu2002speckle}, Lee \cite{Lee1980digital} and NLM \cite{tasdizen2009principal} filters.
 For the quantitative analysis, the contrast-to-noise-ratio (CNR) and resolution loss (RL) are regrouped for a cancer image with visual demonstrations in Fig.~\ref{fig:result_US}.
 Observation shows that De-QuIP offers a better image contrast (higher CNR than AD, Lee and slightly lower than NLM, which over-smooths the images and yields poor resolution) while having less spatial resolution loss (De-QuIP has less spatial resolution loss compared to the native US image).
 Note that these images are chosen arbitrarily, that is, the quality of the results should not depend on the data tested.
 More data related to these experiments can be found in the Supp.
-Mat. file Table~\ref{tab:tab_usdespeckling} and Fig~\ref{fig:result_US_supple}.
+Mat. file, see Section~F.